Hiimbawb/Spacey/README.md

 # Spacey
 This is my first Pygame and the first time I am using Github.
 It's a simple game where you are controlling a ship in space and have to dodge meteors while blasting enemies.
 After the bossfight you have succesfully completed the game!
+Any tips on the code, game mecahnics or usage of git are welcome!

 Menu buttons work with mouseclicks, the rest of the game is played with the keyboard.